 Before we present a list of some of the best places to live abroad with family, we first want to share the most important aspects of moving abroad.
 If you have set your sights on a new destination, there are a few things you need to take into account before you relocate and start from scratch.

-A large proportion of American expat families can be found in the neighboring countries, either Canada or Mexico, but there are also those who prefer to venture to faraway lands and move across the ocean.
+A large proportion of the American expat community can be found in the neighboring countries, either living in Mexico or Canada.
+However, there are also those who prefer to venture to faraway lands and move across the ocean.
 Our focus will be on the best places in Europe, in terms of affordability and standard of living.

 What Are the Most Important Aspects of Choosing a Home Overseas, According to Expats